elegant-scipy/elegant-scipy/markdown/ch2.markdown

 plt.imshow(random_image, cmap=cm.gray, interpolation='none');
 ```

-This displays a numpy array "as" an image.
+This displays a numpy array as an image.
 The converse is also true: an image
 can be considered "as" a numpy array.
 For this example we use the scikit-image
 library, a collection of image processing tools built on top of NumPy and SciPy.